 Because of its climate, Florida can be quite a tricky state for lawn care.
 For the best results, you need to know about the most common types of Florida grass, so you’ll know what to expect with the different varieties:

 ● Bermuda grass is characterized by its short blades and rough edges.
 This type of grass is drought-resistant, prevents weed growth, and makes an excellent choice for areas with a lot of traffic.
 It grows rapidly in many different soil types and, much to the delight of people living in North Florida, it’s also resistant to colder temperatures.
-You can get by with weekly watering, as it doesn’t require as much maintenance as other grass types.
+It doesn’t require as much maintenance as other grass types.

 ● St. Augustine grass is another Florida winner because it loves the heat.
-To get the best results, water it consistently and you’ll get a lawn rich in grass blades.
+Water it consistently and you’ll get a lawn rich in grass blades.
 It’s not that fussy soil-wise and can grow quite quickly compared to its “rivals”.
 However, St. Augustine grass requires a lot of cutting and doesn’t do very well in low temperatures.
-It’s also a magnet for chinch bugs.
-Many consider it to be the best grass for Central Florida, but it’s definitely not an option that will hold up in the north.
+It also attracts chinch bugs.
+Many consider it the best grass for Central Florida, but it’s not a good option for the north.

 ● Centipedegrass is a valid option for people looking for a low-maintenance lawn.
 Since it doesn’t grow very tall, it doesn’t require frequent mowing.
-It’s also great for both areas high in shade and those in the sun.
-While it does bring a lot of benefits to the table, centipedegrass doesn’t stand up well to traffic and it’s also prone to ground pearls.
+It’s also great for both areas high in the shade and those in the sun.
+However, Centipedegrass doesn’t take traffic well and it’s also prone to ground pearls.

 ● Bahiagrass is a type that doesn’t need much fertilizer and it performs really well in hot and dry climates.
-It’s a fan of sandy soil and a popular option for areas that aren’t well-irrigated.
+It likes sandy soil and is a popular option for dry areas.
 Pensacola Bahiagrass is a common choice across Florida, but it’s also prone to weeds and can’t stand too much water.

 ● Zoysia grass is dark green in color and features stiff leaf blades.
 It’s traffic-resistant, loves the sun, and has a high tolerance to diseases.
-It also doesn’t require too much water to thrive and so it is a great option for people who don’t want to spend too much time with their landscaping chores.
-After frost, Zoysia grass goes dormant, but will resume growth once temperatures are optimal.
+It also doesn’t require too much water to thrive so it is a great option for a lawn that’s easy to care for.
+After frost, Zoysia grass goes dormant but will resume growth once temperatures are optimal.

 ● Buffalo is a beautiful type of grass, with curling leaf blades in a pleasant blue-green shade.
 Popular in South Florida, this type of grass loves high temperatures and isn’t fussy about soil conditions.
-Despite its beauty and benefits, Buffalo grass doesn’t like areas with high traffic, nor does it tolerate shade very well.
+Buffalo grass doesn’t like areas with high traffic, nor does it tolerate shade very well.